IMAGINE OUR TOUR AS A DELICIOUS DISH AND OUR INGREDIENTS ARE:

 - HEALTHY LIFESTYLE in the fresh air with daily walking (or hiking or cycling, upon request and availability) to build an appetite and more deeply explore our surroundings

-- FOCUS ON SUSTAINABILITY choosing, for example, restaurants, artisans and food and wine makers who source local and seasonal foods.
-On some of our tours, we feature walks in natural parks in order to learn about the local flora, fauna and geology
+- FOCUS ON SUSTAINABILITY choosing restaurants, artisans and food and wine makers who source local and seasonal foods; featuring walks through natural parks in order to learn about the local flora, fauna and geology; investing in carbon offsets to cover our guests' footprints as well as our own (see "Our Commitments")

 - AGRITURISMI** and/or ALBERGHI DIFFUSI*** are featured in all our tours in Italy for a meal and/or a stay to experience life as a local!